 Every September, the Toronto International Film Festival draws many celebrities and their thousands of fans to the King West Entertainment District.
-Visitors can pass by King Street on their way to the festival and take-in the concert at Roy Thomson Hall, or for those who love musicals, a quick stop by the Princess of Wales Theatre is a great way to pass the time.
-Simply put, the Entertainment District has everything – it’s the home to luxury new condos in King West, theatres, fine restaurants, five major league sports teams, vibrant shopping destinations, and an array of cultural and family attractions.
+Visitors can pass by King Street on their way to the festival and take in the concert at Roy Thomson Hall, or for those who love musicals, a quick stop by the Princess of Wales Theatre is a great way to pass the time.
+Put, the Entertainment District has everything – it’s the home to new luxury condos in King West, theatres, fine restaurants, five major league sports teams, vibrant shopping destinations, and an array of cultural and family attractions.

-The King West Entertainment District offers a complete downtown lifestyle, where everything is right at your fingertips; from the best bars and high-end restaurants, to first-class theatre performances and luxury 5 star hotels.
-The former industrial area has transformed into an expansive urban city, boasting an array of businesses, condos and lofts.
+The King West Entertainment District offers a complete downtown lifestyle, where everything is right at your fingertips; from the best bars and high-end restaurants to first-class theatre performances and luxury 5-star hotels.
+The former industrial area has transformed into an expansive urban city, boasting an array of businesses, condos, and lofts.
 This King West Entertainment District connects residents to all major areas in Toronto.
-It’s bound to the north by Queen Street West, to the east by University Ave, to the west by Spadina Ave, and to the South by the Gardiner Expressway.
+It’s bound to the north by Queen Street West, to the east by University Ave, to the west by Spadina Ave, and the South by the Gardiner Expressway.

-While the area was once notoriously only recognized as the “club district”, it has evolved into a residential and business center to accommodate various individuals.
-The neighborhood is no longer just flooded by bars, instead it also boast numerous residential buildings amidst classy night clubs, lounges, hotels, and street level retail buildings.
+While the area was once notoriously only recognized as the “club district,” it has evolved into a residential and business center to accommodate various individuals.
+The neighborhood is no longer just flooded by bars.
+Instead, it also boasts numerous residential buildings amidst classy night clubs, lounges, hotels, and street-level retail buildings.
 Many of the most recognizable landmarks in Canada are located within the King West Entertainment District.

 In addition to the Ripley’s Aquarium and the CN Tower, other attractions include:

-The King West Entertainment District also features a number of high-rise and low-rise condominiums, with a unique blend of townhouses accounting for 99% of residential property sales in the area.
+The King West Entertainment District also features several high-rise and low-rise condominiums, with a unique blend of townhouses accounting for 99% of residential property sales in the area.
 More and more residents are choosing to invest in new condos in King West – particularly ones that offer one and two bedroom options.
 Currently, condominium prices start at $610,784 with more luxurious options being understandably pricier.
-As the King West Entertainment District becomes flooded with high-end condominium it’s becoming more appealing to professionals and families.
+As the King West Entertainment District becomes flooded with high-end condominium, it’s becoming more appealing to professionals and families.

-Due to its rapid real estate development, the area as quickly become a red-hot destination for residential living.
+Due to its rapid real estate development, the area as quickly becomes a red-hot destination for residential living.
 Luxury condominiums are popping up on almost every corner of the King West Entertainment District, replacing factories and warehouses.
-Many period buildings have been renovated into more luxurious residences as well.
+Many period buildings have been renovated into more luxurious condo residences as well.